 This course is a continuation of 219.
 Prerequisite: CHE 219.
-Corequisite: CHE
+Corequisite: CHE 220L.

 This lab applies modern synthetic techniques to the preparation of a variety of organic compounds.
 It consists of three hours of lab a week.
-Corequisite: CHE
+Corequisite: CHE 220.

-CHE 303/BIO 303 Biochemistry (3)
+CHE 303 Biochemistry (3)

 This one-semester course emphasizes structure/function relationships among the components responsible for the biochemical functions of life.
 Topics include proteins, enzymes, carbohydrates, bioenergetics, metabolism (catabolisms and anabolism), lipids, membranes, nucleic acids, biotechnology, biochemical methods, vitamins and nutrition.
-Prerequisite: BIO 101-102 or BIO 107-108 and CHE 219.
+Prerequisite: BIO 101-102 and CHE 219.
 Offered both semesters.

-CHE 303L/BIO 303L Biochemistry Laboratory (1)
+CHE 303L Biochemistry Laboratory (1)